The Importance of Obtaining Legal Consent for Injectables

 Author: Rachelle Calingasan

 Getting a patient’s consent before proceeding to provide any form of treatment should be a topnotch priority for healthcare professionals.
-The same goes for Botox® injections.
+This assurance applies when offering Botox injections.
 It is part of an ethical responsibility that should never be taken for granted at all costs.

 Let’s get started!